 - Fill in the fields

-To make sure that the code you want to contribute is up to our standards, here we've written a few do's and don'ts:
+To make sure that the pull request you want to submit is up to our standards, we've written a few dos and don'ts:

 - The first line of the commit message should have the format "Category: Brief description of what's being changed".
 The "category" can be a subdirectory, but also something like "POSIX compliance" or "ClassName".